AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 ### Legend

 The default [legend](../Common_Settings/Legend/Overwiew) of the Waterfall chart shows increasing, decreasing, and total columns.
-If you work with a multi-series chart and want to show series instead, change the [source](../Common_Settings/Legend/Basic_Settings#source) of the legend by combining the {api:anychart.charts.Waterfall#legend}legend(){api} method with {api:anychart.core.ui.Legend#itemsSourceMode}itemsSourceMode(){api} and use `"default"` as a parameter:
+If you work with a multiple-series chart and want to show series instead, change the [source](../Common_Settings/Legend/Basic_Settings#source) of the legend by combining the {api:anychart.charts.Waterfall#legend}legend(){api} method with {api:anychart.core.ui.Legend#itemsSourceMode}itemsSourceMode(){api} and use `"default"` as a parameter:

 ```
 // add hatch fills